amino-os/Amino.Run/docs/DMList.md

 ![](./images/DCAP_RemoteMethodInvocationSequence.png)

 # DM List
+Here are 26 DMs proposed in Sapphire paper.
+I will start by writing down my personal thoughts on each DM.
+The purpose is to trigger disccusions within the team so that we can quickly build up concensus on the purpose, the implementation, and the value of each DM.

+I will assign a rate, LOW/MED/HIGH, to each DM to indicate its value to App developers.
+Again, it is my perosnal judgement.
+You are welcome to chime in with your opinions.

 ![](./images/DMList.png)

-### Immutable
+### Immutable (N/A)
 > Efficient distribution and access for immutable SOs

-Immutable SO objects are objects whose internal states never change.
-What is the meaning of efficient *distribution* and *access* for immutable SOs?
-Does *distribution* refer to the creation and migration of SOs?
-What is the difference between this DM and the `LoadBalancedFrontEnd` DM?

-<span style="color:blue">Should *immutable* be a property declared on Sapphire object, or a DM implementation?</span>
+<span style="color:blue">Should *immutable* be a property declared on Sapphire object, or a DM?</span>

-### AtLeastOnceRPC
+### AtLeastOnceRPC (LOW)
 > Automatically retry RPCs for bounded amount of time

-This DM can be implemented by adding *retry* logics in the DM's `proxy` module.
-This DM may take some configurations, e.g. retry interval, max retry number, Exception types to retry etc.
+This DM will retry failed operations until timeout is reached.

+The value of this DM is rated because many SDKs provide similar retry mechanism.
+App developers have a lot of choices.

+By the way, to make this DM work properly, we have to make one change to the current DM mechanism:

+* Provide Operation Level Support in DM: DMs today are proxies of Sapphire objects in which case DM logics are applied to all operations of a Sapphire object.
+Retry configuration, however, may vary a lot from operation to operation.
+DM should provide operation level support.

-### KeepInPlace / KeepInRegion / KeepOnDevice
+### KeepInPlace / KeepInRegion / KeepOnDevice (N/A)
 > Keep SO where it was created (e.g., to access device-specific APIs)

 If I understand correctly, by default, SOs cannot move.
 In order to make a SO mobile, the SO must be managed by some special DM which has the object moving capability.
 Do we really need a `KeepInPlace` DM?
 If a SO is not supposed to move, we simply don't associate any DM to this SO.
-Is my understanding correct?

 Rather than defining *KeepInPlace* as a DM, I feel that it is better to define it as annotation on *Sapphire objects*.
 If a *Sapphire object* is declared as *KeepInPlace*, then no DM should move it.

 <span style="color:blue">Should *KeepInRegion* and *KeepOnDevice* properties declaredon Sapphire objects, or DM implementations?</span>

-### ExplicitCaching
+### ExplicitCaching (LOW)
 > Caching w/ explicit push and pull calls from application

+<span style="color:blue">Not sure what it is...</span>

-### WriteThroughCaching
+### WriteThroughCaching (LOW)
-Update local and remote
+> Caching w/ writes serialized to server and stale, local reads

+*WriteThroughCache* directs write operations (i.e. mutable operations) onto cached object and through to remote object before confirming write completion.
+Read operations (i.e. immutable operations) will be invoked on cached object directly.

+State changes on remote object caused by one client will not automatically invalidate to cached objects on other clients.
+Therefore *WriteThroughCache* may contain staled object.

+The value of this DM is rated as LOW because

+* Many matual cache libraries out there.
+* It is not difficult for developers to write their customized client side write through cache.
+It is not a big deal for them even if we don't provide this DM.

+<span style="color:blue">To make *WriteThroughCache* work, DM needs a mechanism to distinguish *mutable* operations and *immutable* operations.</span>

 ### ConsistentCaching